I created an Ansible Playbook to build a three-tier network configuration on AWS

 Hello.

-I'm Shimeji from the SS team.
+This is Shimeji from the SS team.

-*The actual environment we'll build is below:
+*The environment we will actually build is here↓

 Directory structure

-The directory structure of the playbook is as follows.
+The directory structure of the playbook is as follows:

 . ├── README.md ├── ansible.cfg ├── hosts ├── roles │ └── aws_vpc │ ├── tasks │ │ └── main.yml │ └── vars │ └── main.yml └── vpc_create.yml